build-your-own-internet/byoi/chapters/001-getting-started/README.md

 rtt min/avg/max/mdev = 0.091/0.218/0.341/0.080 ms
 ```

-And, you should see the following on pippin:
+And, you should see some variation on the following on `pippin` (the packets may be in a different order, so you may see the ARP requests later in the dump):

 ```bash
 19:52:30.295932 ARP, Request who-has 10.1.1.2 tell 10.1.1.3, length 28